FCE Speaking - structure, examples, how to score higher

 Examiner: Thank you.
 Candidate B, now it’s your turn.
 Here are the photographs, and they show people having a rest.
 Please compare the two photographs, and say which picture shows people enjoying their rest the most.

-I would say that the younger male in the second picture is enjoying his rest more.
+I would say that the younger man in the second picture is enjoying his rest more.
 Maybe he has just finished his exams or achieved something meaningful.
-You can tell this by his contented facial expression and overall relaxed posture.
+He looks like he is thinking about something, his mind wandering.

 Examiner: Candidate A, how do you usually relax?